 - Dry your Maraschino cherries well with a paper towel before placing them on the whipped cream, or they will bleed.

-- Green jimmies, sanding sugar, or sugar shamrock sprinkles are all fun toppers!
+- Add some toppings: Green jimmies, sanding sugar, or sugar shamrock sprinkles are all fun toppers!

 Other Recipes to make for Saint Patrick’s Day!